Liltyki/Cyber-Portfolio/WritupsCTF/Boogeyman1_THM.md

 ```
 This command filters the DNS packets, keeps only the queries containing the domain bpakcaging.xyz, and extracts the first subdomain field (cut -f1 -d '.') to isolate the exfiltrated hex data.
 The grep -v excludes the legitimate files and cdn subdomains (the file server and the C2), keeping only the exfiltration chunks.

 Now i can  save the result into a text file.
-Before opening it, i need to decode the hex strings either with  cyberchef (saving the  inputs as a .kdbx file) or with the the command
+Before opening it, i need to decode the hex strings either with  cyberchef (saving the  inputs as a .kdbx file) or with  the command
 ```powershell
 xxd -r -p  credentials.txt > credentials.kdbx
 ```